dhemery/DHE-Modules/modules/hostage.md

 - **ACTIVE:**
-    A 10V gate signal indicating that _Hostage_ is either actively generating a hold stage or deferring to its _IN_ signal.
+    A 10V gate signal indicating that _Hostage_ is either actively generating a stage
+    or deferring to its _IN_ signal.

 - **EOC:**
-    When _Hostage_ completes a hold stage
+    When _Hostage_ completes a stage
-    (whether gated or timed),
     it emits a 1 millisecond 10V pulse at its _EOC_ output.

 - **OUT:**
-    The generated hold stage signal
+    The generated stage signal
     or (when deferring) the _IN_ signal.

 ## Notes

-- While a hold stage is in progress, the _DURATION_ knob, switch, and _CV_ input are "live."
+- While a stage is in progress, the _DURATION_ knob, switch, and _CV_ input are "live."
     If the duration value changes,